apriha/lineage/CONTRIBUTING.rst

 --------------------------

 ``lineage`` could always use more documentation, whether as part of the official ``lineage`` docs, in docstrings, or even on the web in blog posts, articles, and such.
+See below for info on how to generate documentation.

 Feature requests and feedback
 -----------------------------